 Independent Learning and reading are essential.
 The two libraries, run by our qualified librarian, are therefore at the heart of the school.

 Our Schroder Library in Senior House provides a spacious, relaxing environment for everyone, with areas for group work and private study.
 It can be a hive of activity or a haven of calm.
-Girls can use it as a place to retreat with a novel or browse the daily newspapers, meet friends and go researching together.
+Pupils can use it as a place to retreat with a novel or browse the daily newspapers, meet friends and go researching together.
 Sixth Formers value the sacrosanct quiet of the carrelled area especially as exam pressure grows and deadlines loom.

 Open throughout the day, the library provides an extensive treasury of books, newspapers, magazines, DVDs and on-line resources.
 Students can access their own library accounts and on-line materials at any time via the library web-portal.